crowdlingo/course/src/speaking/maths.md

 ## Vocabulary

 <vocab-list>
+- remember
+  - recall knowledge from memory
+- homework
+  - preparatory school work done outside school (especially at home)
+- learning
+  - the cognitive process of acquiring skill or knowledge
 - actually
   - in actual fact
-- calculator
-  - an expert at calculation (or at operating calculating machines)
-- difficult
-  - not easy
-- Therefore
-  - (used to introduce a logical conclusion) from that fact or reason or as a result
 - favourite
   - appealing to the general public
-- complicated
-  - difficult to analyze or understand

 <!-- blank -->